lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 #### Small is easy, big is possible

 ## A rant about build tools

+The experience of building multiple projects in a monorepo will vary a lot depending on which programming languages the projects in the monorepo use.

+The easiest scenario is everything is written in the same language.
+If that's the case, then the support for monorepo may be pretty good out of the box.
+For example, TypeScript and Java for example have excellent tooling.

+It gets more complicated the more languages are involved.
+I consider two different scenarios:

+- You have only two languages and both have excellent build tooling.
+You can get away glueing together the respective build tools with some bash scripting.
+It works, it's practical and you get most of the monorepo benefits.
+- You have too many languages and need a build tool that is monorepo friendly.

 ### Bazel is the worst build tool